RahimUllah001/DjangoCourseStepByStep/README.md

 ### Day 22 - Loop through form fields and form hidden fields  in Django
 You can view the full details of this project [here](./gs22/day22-project22.md).

+### Day 23 - Form fields arguments in Django
+You can view the full details of this project [here](./gs23/day23-project23.md).